craig-davis/craig-davis.github.io/_posts/2012-09-17-fogbugz-command-line-client.md

 ---
 layout:     post
 title:      "FogBugz Command Line Client"
-description: ""
+subtitle:   "Time tracking and case updating from the terminal"
-tags: [fogbugz, php, cli]
+tags:       [fogbugz, php]
 author:     "Craig Davis"
-header-img: ""
+header-img: "img/headers/snowcat.jpg"
 ---

-We use [FogBugz][fb] for *everything* at work and it's a great tool.
+[FogBugz][fb] is a great tool.
 However, they've discontinued their command line application for it.
 While I may be a web tech developer, I spend most of my time on the command line.
 Being able to __track time__, __read case activity__ from the command line, and __leave notes__ on cases saves me a great deal of time, and greatly reduces the cognitive load of task switching.

 This is a command line tool for managing your FogBugz cases.
 You'll be able to __start and stop work__ on cases, __reassign__ cases, __close cases__ and lots more.
 We've built it to our particular needs, so if it's missing anything, please feel free to [fork it][fbcli] and send me a pull request.

 ## Time tracking and adding notes: